Wouter-Bekker-AI/CtrlSpeak/docs/bot_integration.md

 ## Screenshot workflow

 When you launch the **Assistant** identity from the management UI and say “look at my screen,” SocialRobot now captures the current desktop, stores a PNG copy under the identity’s `memory/screenshots` directory, and forwards the encoded image to the configured Ollama model.
-The spoken request is automatically augmented with a clarification asking the model to describe the screenshot, so multimodal checkpoints such as `llava:13b` can respond with contextual commentary.
+The spoken request is automatically augmented with a clarification asking the model to describe the screenshot, so multimodal checkpoints such as `gemma3:12b` can respond with contextual commentary.
 If the capture fails (for example, when `pyautogui` cannot access the display), the bot logs the issue and continues as a text-only exchange.

+As soon as you pick an identity, CtrlSpeak now pings the configured Ollama endpoint with that profile’s model so the checkpoint is fully loaded before you speak.
+This avoids the first-turn lag that previously occurred while Ollama initialized the weights after receiving the initial utterance.

 ## GUI Workflow